AapoSoukkio/Helsinki-city-bike-app/README.md

 4. Open the solution file Solita.HelsinkiBikeApp.sln in Visual Studio 2022.

-5. Set the Solita.HelsinkiBikeApp.Server project as the startup project (if it's not by default').
+5. Set the Solita.HelsinkiBikeApp.Server project as the startup project (if it's not by default).

 6. Press F5 or click the 'Run' button to start the server and launch the application in your default web browser.
   The application will automatically open in your default browser using the HTTPS URL https://localhost:7293.